Step 4: Full View

 Should Engineer A have proactively disclosed the arms storage competence gap to supervisors upon accepting the Division Chief role, before any formal certification request was made, or was it ethically sufficient to wait until the request arrived and refuse at that point?

-Disclose Competence Gap Upon Role Acceptance Board's choice Upon accepting the Division Chief role, proactively notify supervisors and the Army official of the competence gap in Army physical security, arms, ammunition, and explosives regulations, before any formal certification request is made, so that the institution can arrange for a qualified expert in advance and Engineer A can negotiate explicit competence-bounded role terms.
+O1 Upon accepting the Division Chief role, proactively notify supervisors and the Army official of the competence gap in Army physical security, arms, ammunition, and explosives regulations, before any formal certification request is made, so that the institution can arrange for a qualified expert in advance and Engineer A can negotiate explicit competence-bounded role terms.
+Board's choice

 The pre-acceptance competence self-assessment obligation requires Engineer A to evaluate whether a role's foreseeable demands fall within the engineer's competence before accepting.
 The institutional role non-expansion principle establishes that the Division Chief title confers no new technical authority over Army physical security regulations.
 Proactive disclosure upon role acceptance would have allowed the institution to arrange for a qualified expert in advance, protecting public safety more effectively than a last-minute refusal.
 The BER 85-3 reasoning suggests that where out-of-competence certification demands are a core and foreseeable function of the role, the engineer should decline the appointment or negotiate explicit competence-bounded role terms.
 Competing against proactive disclosure is the argument that disclosure would be premature absent a concrete certification task, that organizational norms place disclosure responsibility on the requesting authority rather than the engineer, and that the Division Chief role may encompass many functions within Engineer A's competence with arms storage certification being a peripheral rather than core demand.